 - Underlining the letter within a word that activates the accesskey, for example: Next Page.

-- Disadvantages: Not all users will recognize this convention; all users know which keystroke combination to use (is it Alt, Ctrl, Shift, etc.?).
+- Disadvantages: Not all users will recognize this convention; not all users will know which keystroke combination to use (is it Alt, Ctrl, Shift, etc.?).

-- Disadvantages: This changes the layout and look and feel of the Web content.
-Not all users will recognize this convention.; not all users know which keystroke combination to use.
+- Disadvantages: Changes the layout and look and feel of the web content; not all users will recognize this convention; not all users know which keystroke combination to use.

-- Put the exact keystroke combination in parentheses, depending on which browser is being used, for example: Next Page (Alt + N)
+- Put the exact keystroke combination in parentheses, depending on which browser and operating system is being used, for example: Next Page (Alt + N)

-- Advantages: This tells the user exactly what keystroke combination to use.
+- Advantages: Tells the user exactly what keystroke combination to use.

 - Create a list of accesskey shortcuts on a separate page and linking to them from all pages on the site that use the accesskey shortcuts.

-- Advantages: This puts all of the keyboard shortcuts in one place for easy reference
+- Advantages: Puts all of the keyboard shortcuts in one place for easy reference.

-- Disadvantages: Users must go to a separate page in order to learn the keyboard shortcuts; requires the addition of an extra link on every page; users still may not know which keystroke combination to use (Alt, Shift, etc.) unless it is explained in the external file, in which case the file may be long and awkward.
+- Disadvantages: Users must go to a separate page in order to learn the keyboard shortcuts; requires the addition of an extra link on every page; users still may not know which keystroke combination to use (Alt, Shift, etc.) unless it is explained in the external file (which may be a long and awkward document).

 - Use more sophisticated CSS and/or browser detection approaches that expose the accesskey shortcuts when the elements receive focus or when the mouse hovers over them.